BertyBasset/SynthCustomControls/README.md

 ### DotFillColour
 For `Dot` marker, a `DotFillColour` can be specified to distinguish the dot from the brush used to paint the body of the knob.
+Dot outline is rendered using `MarkerWidth` and `MarkerColor` settings.
 ```
 <custom:Knob.MarkerColor>Red</custom:Knob.MarkerColor>
 <custom:Knob.DotFillColor>Yellow</custom:Knob.DotFillColor>